 - Outdoor equipment such as camping, fishing, and biking gear

 - Kids garden toys

-- General household items which have no home inside.
+- General household items that have no home inside.

 So with big storage needs and little gardens how do you adjust?

-For homes with a small green block, the slim line garden storage units are the most ideal storage solutions to keep gardening tools and backyards equipment safe and away from the sun.
+For homes with a small green block, the slimline garden storage units are the most ideal storage solutions to keep gardening tools and backyard equipment safe and away from the sun.

-As a result of the transformation of our demographics the demand for the smaller size garden sheds have increased as well.
-Our Absco Spacesaver slim line storage units and some of our YardSaver models are the most popular sheds in medium and high-density urban areas.
+As a result of the transformation of our demographics, the demand for the smaller size garden sheds has increased as well.
+Our Absco Spacesaver slimline storage units and some of our YardSaver models are the most popular sheds in medium and high-density urban areas.
 They can be placed right against the wall to save even more space in the already tiny backyards and the roofs drive the rain away from the house sloping towards the front of the shed.

 To find out more about all the things you need to consider for your type of living in your city, why not check out our City Pages: